Ethical considerations in effective pain management at the end of life

 Studies of patients in their last week of life reveal that up to 35 percent describe pain as severe or intolerable .
 Quill and Brody define the escalation of pain that is uncontrolled at the end of life as a “medical emergency” .
 Untreated pain can be devastating to the patient and family not only because of the suffering it produces, but also because it interferes with the ability to complete many important tasks at the end of life.
 These tasks include, for example, getting legal affairs in order, grieving the loss of his/her life, making amends in strained relationships, and saying goodbye to loved ones.

 This topic review will focus on the ethical issues surrounding pain management in patients receiving end of life care.
-Other ethical issues that arise in patients receiving end of life care (eg, advance care planning, withholding and withdrawing care, physician assisted suicide and euthanasia), principles of pain management, and palliative sedation for control of refractory symptoms at the end of life are discussed elsewhere.
-(See "Ethical issues near the end of life" and "Withdrawal from and withholding of dialysis" and "Euthanasia and physician assisted suicide" and "Pain assessment and management in the last weeks of life" and "End of life considerations for heart failure patients", section on 'Pain' and "Palliative care: End-stage renal disease", section on 'Pain' and "Palliative sedation".)
+Other ethical issues that arise in patients receiving palliative care (eg, advance care planning, withholding and withdrawing care, physician-assisted dying), principles of pain management, and palliative sedation for control of refractory symptoms at the end of life are discussed elsewhere.
+(See "Advance care planning and advance directives" and "Ethical issues in palliative care" and "Withdrawal from and withholding of dialysis" and "Physician-assisted dying: Understanding, evaluating, and responding to requests for medical aid in dying" and "Pain assessment and management in the last weeks of life" and "Palliative care: End-stage renal disease", section on 'Pain' and "Palliative sedation" and "Palliative care for patients with advanced heart failure: Decision support, symptom management, and psychosocial assistance", section on 'Pain'.)